EndPointCorp/end-point-blog/2017/11/29/systemd-primer-from-the-trenches.html.md

 I think the biggest part that people struggle with is workable, usable examples.

 ## Next week

 I know this is only touching the surface of systemctl or systemd as whole, however from a day-to-day context this should help play in the systemd world.
-We will come back to systemctl more next week when we start working with units and targets.
+We will come back to systemctl in later posts when we start working with "units" and "targets".

-Each week I will try and delve deeper into unit files, unit targets, systemctl isolate and slices, followed by a small primer on journalctl, timedatectl, loginctl. providing working examples where I can.
+Each post I will try and delve deeper into systemd where we will look at; unit files, unit targets, systemctl isolate and slices, followed by a small primer on journalctl, timedatectl, loginctl. providing working examples as best as I can.

-Stay tuned next week for hero to zero on unit files.
+Stay tuned for future posts for 'hero to zero on unit file's'.